MarcinLinkl/Bookstore/README.md

 # Bookstore
-> Program in python for easy viewing of your favorite books from your home library loaded by Autor,Tytuł,Wydawnictwo,Rok wydania from xlsx file
-> stored sql database
-> with options for geting informations from website like www.lubimyczytac.pl and also books covers downloaded from google image
+> This is a Python application that allows easy viewing of your favorite books from your home library.
+The application loads the book details such as Author, Title, Publisher, and Year of Publication from an XLSX file stored in an SQL database.
+Additionally, it provides options to retrieve information from websites like www.lubimyczytac.pl and download book covers from Google Images.

 ## Table of Contents